Effective December 23, 2019

 Function cookies: Temporary session identifier.

 You can also block or delete cookies used on the Website via your browser options.
 Your cookie preferences will be reset if different browsers are used to access the Website.
 For more information on how to set the preferences for cookies via your browser, please refer to the following instructions:

 You may also provide set your preferences on third-party cookies by using online platforms such as AdChoice and Network Advertising Imitative http://www.networkadvertising.org/choices/.

 CAUTION: If you block or delete technical and/or function cookies used by the Website, the Website may become impossible to browse, certain services or functions of the Website may become unavailable or other malfunctions may occur.
 In this case, you may have to modify or manually enter some information or preferences each time you visit the Website.

 3. Purposes of processing

 CSA intends to use your Personal Data, collected through the Website, for the following purposes:

 - To allow you to create and maintain a registered user account, to verify your identity and to assist you in case you lose or forget your login/password details, to respond to your inquiries, to submit entries to the STAR Registry, to acquire a STARWatch license (or request a trial), to allow you to adhere to CSA research working groups and to download CSA research artifacts, to finalize purchase orders and to deliver any other Services that you may request (“Service Provision”);

-- For future marketing, promotional and publicity purposes, including to carry out direct marketing, market research and surveys, via e-mail, SMS, over the phone, through push notifications/pop-up banners, instant messaging, through CSA’s official social media pages, regarding CSA’s products and services, as well as those of selected third parties (sponsors and CSA corporate members) (“Marketing”);
+- For future marketing, promotional and publicity purposes, including over e-mail or over the phone, regarding CSA’s products and services, as well as those of selected third parties (sponsors and CSA corporate members) (“Marketing”);

 - For compliance with laws that require us to collect and/or further process certain kinds of Personal Data (“Compliance”);